 Thermal blinds come in a huge range of different styles, as all you really need is a thermal backing or fabric to turn a normal blind into a thermal window blind.
 Here is a selection of some of the best thermal blind styles available.

 Roman blinds are a stylish option and also a popular choice for keeping a room cosy.
 Roman blinds are available in a variety of fabrics, including thick materials – ideal for keeping heat in a room – and specially designed thermal materials.

 What’s more, the Roman style also lends itself to layering two blinds on the same window which offers both a luxurious aesthetic and improved insulation.

 Thermal roller blinds

-Thermal roller blinds are a kind of roller blind which has been made from a particularly insulating fabric.
-They are like a step up from blackout roller blinds which are also made from a thick, mildly insulating material.
+Insulated roller blinds are a kind of roller blind which has been made from a particularly insulating fabric.
+They are a step up from blackout roller blinds which are also made from a thick, mildly insulating material.

 The thermal material may come in a single layer or multiple layers back-to-back, depending on your requirements.
 To make sure this kind of blind is as effective as possible, you should opt for a made to measure option so as to reduce the gaps around the blind which draughts could still creep through.

 Thermal vertical blinds